Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/Endpoint or Feature Customisation.md

 ## Notes

 - Tool IDs are case-sensitive (use exact names from the reference above)
+- Group IDs are also case-sensitive - note the lowercase `qpdf`
 - Disabling a tool removes it completely from the UI and API
 - Some tools may depend on others - test your configuration
 - Changes require container restart to take effect
+- The [MCP server](./MCP-Server.md) applies its own allow/deny filtering on top of these removals, so an endpoint can be exposed here yet still be hidden from MCP clients (and vice versa)